nvac11/CoreForge/README.md

 - **Zip**: Combines two lists element-wise.
 DONE
 - **Scan**: Produces a list of intermediate results during the application of a cumulative function.
 DONE
 - **ForEach**: Applies a function to each element without returning a result.
 DONE
-- **Any**: Checks if at least one element satisfies a condition.DONE
+- **Any**: Checks if at least one element satisfies a condition.
+DONE
 - **All**: Checks if all elements satisfy a condition.
 DONE
 - **Partition**: Divides a list based on a specified condition.
 DONE
 - **Sort**: Sorts a list according to a specified criterion.
 DONE